babyman/coursera-getdata/README.md

  - ./data/train/X_train.txt
  - ./data/train/subject_train.txt
  - ./data/train/Y_train.txt
+- update the column names to expand abbreviations
+ - t    -> Time
+ - f    -> Frequency
+ - Acc  -> Acceleration
+ - Gyro -> Gyroscope
+ - Mag  -> Magnitude
+ - std  -> StandardDeviation
+ - mean -> Mean
-- save an intermediate file is in the working directory as "combined_data.txt" in comma separated value format
+- save an intermediate file in the working directory as "combined_data.txt" in comma separated value format
 - the combined data is then summarized by calculating the mean of each variable grouped by subject and activity
+- update the column names again to prefix them with Mean
 - saved the result in the current working directory as "tidy_data.txt" in comma separated value format.

-Script Output
+### Script Output
----

-- combined_data.txt   - the combined original source data
+- combined_data.txt   - the complete combined original source data
 - tidy_data.txt       - the tidy data set

 tidy_data.txt is tidy because: